Lloyd Tyrell-Kenyon, 4th Baron Kenyon

 Lloyd Tyrell-Kenyon, 4th Baron Kenyon, KCVO, TD (5 July 1864 – 30 November 1927), was a British peer and Conservative politician.

 Family background and education

 Born in Wilmore Crescent, west London, Kenyon was the son of the Hon.
-Lloyd Kenyon, son of Lloyd Kenyon, 3rd Baron Kenyon.
-He succeeded his grandfather as fourth Baron Kenyon in 1869.
+Lloyd Kenyon, son of Lloyd Kenyon, 3rd Baron Kenyon, and Fanny Bulkeley-Owen.
+He succeeded his father as fourth Baron Kenyon in 1869.
 He was educated at Eton College and entered Christ Church, Oxford in 1882.

 Political career

 Lord Kenyon took his seat in the House of Lords on his 21st birthday in 1885.

 In December 1900 he was appointed a Lord-in-waiting (government whip in the House of Lords) in the Conservative government of Lord Salisbury, a post he retained until 1905, the last three years under the leadership of Arthur Balfour.
 He served the same post again, in the coalition Government of David Lloyd George, from 1916 to 1918.

 He also took part in local politics for a period as member of Flintshire County Council, was a D.L. and J.P. for the county of Shropshire and J.P. for Flintshire county.